cceckman/ku/README.md

 0 is used to indicate an empty cell.

 ### Output
-The output should consist of test results.
-The first line of each case matches the name of the test case from the input; the next N lines follow the same format as the input, solved according to the rules of Su Doku.

-Test results need not be in the same order as they appeared in the input, but they must have the same names.
+The output follows the same format as the input; however, all of the puzzles must be solved according to the rules of Su Doku.
+The outputs need not be in the same order as the inputs, but they must have the same names.